 Similar findings by the Office of Naval Research links a healthy gut with better mood and behavior with the promise of preventing or curing neurological disorders such as anxiety and depression, as well as PTSD.

-According to the National Center for Biotechnology Information (NCBI), gut bacteria strongly influences our metabolic, endocrine, immune, and both peripheral, and central nervous systems.
+According to the National Center for Biotechnology Information (NCBI), gut bacteria strongly influence our metabolic, endocrine, immune, and both peripheral, and central nervous systems.
 Depression has been associated with enhanced levels of proinflammatory biomarkers and abnormal responses to stress.
 These factors seem to predict and predispose individuals to develop PTSD after a traumatic event.

 “When our gut microbiome is traumatized, so is our brain,” says certified integrative nutrition coach Connie Rogers.